 As a rule of thumb, set the minimum time step to maximize the number of data points in the rising and falling V-T tables within the limits of the IBIS specification.
-The V-T waveform tables can contain no more than 100 points under IBIS version 3.2.
-IBIS version 4.0 permits up to 1000 points per V-T table).
+The V-T waveform tables can contain no more than 100 points under IBIS version 3.2, JBIS version 4.0 permits up to 1000 points per V-T table).

-3.2.4 Multi-Stage Drivers
+Multi-Stage Drivers 3.2.4

 Some buffer designs involve staged activation of the buffer as a function of time.
 For these buffers, a single set of V-T and I-V tables may only correctly describe one of the stages through which the buffer passes in any one transition.
 In this case, the [Driver Schedule] keyword may be used to combine several sets of V-T and I-V tables as a function of time.
-See Advanced Keywords and Constructs below.
+See Advanced Keywords and Constructs, below.

-3.3 Extracting Buffer Capacitance (C_comp)
+3.3 Extracting Buffer Capacitance (C comp)

-The C_comp parameter specifies the buffer's capacitance and can have a typical, minimum and maximum value.
-C_comp represents only the capacitance of the transistors, die pad and on-die interconnect for an individual buffer.
+The C comp parameter specifies the buffer's capacitance and can have a typical, minimum and maximum value.
+C comp represents only the capacitance of the transistors, die pad and on-die interconnect for an individual buffer.
 It does not include package capacitance.

-C comp may be generated using one of four methods:
+C_compmay be generated using one of four methods:

-- performing an AC or frequency sweep analysis of the buffer - placing a resistive load at the output and calculating the RC charge or discharge time - driving the pad using a transient voltage source and dividing the source current by the dV/dt - placing a resistive and inductive load at the output to form a "tank" or resonant circuit with C comp, and finding the resonant frequency
+- performing an AC or frequency sweep analysis of the buffer - placing a resistive load at the output and calculating the RC charge or discharge time, - driving the pad using a transient voltage source and dividing the source current by the dV/dt placing a resistive and inductive load at the output to form a "tank" or resonant circuit with pad and reading the imaginary part of the current in that AC source, as shown in the figure below.

-One way C_comp can be measured for a single-ended buffer is by connecting an AC voltage source to its I/O pad and reading the imaginary part of the current in that AC source, as shown in the figure below.
+One way C comp can be measured for a single-ended buffer is by connecting an AC voltage source to its I/O